Alternative fuels

 Economic instruments, taxes and subsidies are incentives to integrate environmental costs and benefits into the budgets of households and firms and incentivize green investments.

-An emissions trading system (ETS) or cap-and-trade system is a pricing mechanism for emitted greenhouse gas emissions.
+This parameter refers to emissions trading systems (ETS) or cap-and-trade systems: a pricing mechanism for emitted greenhouse gas emissions.
 Unlike a direct carbon tax, where the unit price of CO2 is fixed, under an emissions trading scheme, the price per tonne of CO2 varies.
 The overall amount of emissions is fixed for a given period of time (e.g. annually).
 Entities are allocated a set amount of CO2 emissions allowances, or quotas, and trade emissions with each another.
 Those able to reduce their emissions below their allowance level can trade them with those emitting in excess of their allowance.

-This parameter records GHG emission reductions resulting from the use of any financial instruments.
-Financial instruments that aim to support decarbonization include climate finance solutions, investments in EVs, green bonds, etc.
+This parameter records financing instruments used to pay for technologies, projects and programmes that reduce GHG emissions.
+Financing instruments that aim to support decarbonization include climate finance solutions, investments in EVs, green bonds, etc. Not to confound with economic instruments!

-Green procurement refers to activities by stakeholders to take environmental impacts into account when procuring goods and services.
+This parameter refers to stakeholders to taking into account environmental impacts when procuring goods and services.
 Applied to transport, it means that a public authority can develop green procurement regulations that, for example, only allow the purchase of zero-emission vehicles.
 Such measures can support the transition to cleaner public vehicle fleets and more sustainable consumption.

 Fuel tax